About Alicen Dines

 My story

-So, all these life experiences and skills fed into celebrancy.
 I love every aspect of my work.
-I meet amazing people every day and work with them to create something really memorable and life-affirming.
+I meet amazing people every day and have the privilege of helping them with a personal, memorable ceremony.

 Affiliations and memberships

-I am a member of the Celebrants Collective, which gives me ongoing professional development.
+I am a member of the Celebrants Collective, an international network of celebrants which provides professional development.
 I follow the code of conduct for the Good Funeral Guild, which promotes high standards of funerals.
-I am featured in various directories including www.thecelebrantdirectory.com and www.hitched.co.uk

 These are some of the ceremonies I offer